The Emperor's New Clothes - Understanding Today's Financial World

 War on savers won at last?

 The outcome of recent trends and the evolution of contemporary economics put us in a peculiar position where the very foundation of the system - savers and investors -- is under attack.
 The artificial zero rate environment established by central banks pumping an unprecedented supply of money into the system has made savers' and investors' capital almost irrelevant.
 Legitimately-earned ready-to-invest capital is commingled with legally-counterfeited freshly-printed money.
 Thus, the praise of spending beyond one's means and seeing credit as an ultimate remedy puts rational, responsible savers in an unfavorable position.
 Finally, we see emerging support for eliminating cash to improve the effectiveness of a monetary policy.
 That's the same policy which has brought us both real and increasingly often nominal negative interest rates, which is yet another assault on savers.
-As a result, savers enticed to spend, and borrow rather than invest.
+As a result, savers are enticed to spend, and borrow rather than invest.

 This recent phenomenon brings not so fond memories of some questionable ideas of the past.
 Karl Marx shared his disapproval of savers calling them "hoarders", and John Maynard Keynes argued for "euthanasia of a rentier" expressing his dislike for thrift, and farsightedness.
 Lastly, Ben Bernanke not long ago blamed alleged "savings glut" for economic trouble, and challenges facing monetary policy.